-You definitely can, as long as you provide it with a sufficiently nourishing soil mix and adequate brightness.
-That said, the plant enjoys full sun, so growing it outdoors will be ideal.
+You definitely can, as long as you provide a sufficiently healthy soil mix and adequate brightness.
+The plant enjoys full sun, so growing it outdoors will be ideal.

 Do Red Ginger Plants need full sun?

-It is highly advisable that you provide your Red Ginger Plant with around six or seven hours of bright natural light every day, to aid its proper growth.
-This plant is brightness-loving, so even though it will survive in shade, lots of sunlight will be very helpful for its development.
+You should provide your Red Ginger Plant with around six or seven hours of bright natural light daily to aid its proper growth.
+This plant is brightness-loving, so even though it will survive in the shade, lots of sunlight will be very helpful for its development.

 How long does a Red Ginger Plant take to flower?

 Well, the plant only flowers once during its lifespan, so the flowering of the Red Ginger Plant can be a very exciting event for enthusiastic plant parents!
-In spite of that, you’ll have to wait for 2-3 years before it finally comes to bloom.
+Despite that, you’ll have to wait for 2-3 years before it finally comes to bloom.

 What’s the ideal watering schedule for a Red Ginger Plant?

-Ideally, providing a Red Ginger Plant with about an inch of water per week is going to be helpful for the plant.
+Ideally, providing a Red Ginger Plant with about an inch of water per week will be helpful for the plant.
 Watering this plant is not supposed to be hectic at all.
-In fact, check the topsoil for dryness, and water only if it feels dry to touch.
-Watering too much and too often can prove counterproductive as it may trigger root rot in the plant.
+Check the topsoil for dryness; water only if it feels dry to the touch.
+Watering too often can prove counterproductive as it may trigger root rot in the plant.

 The Red Ginger Plant is a great choice when it comes to choosing an attention-grabbing plant.
-It is a low-maintenance plant with a wonderful bloom, so you will definitely benefit greatly from having one in your garden.
+It is a low-maintenance plant with a beautiful bloom, so you will benefit greatly from having one in your garden.

 Growing a Red Ginger in your garden is easy if you follow the strategies mentioned earlier.

-This is your cue to pay your closest nursery a visit, or go surfing the net to secure a Red Ginger Plant for yourself!
+This is your cue to visit your closest nursery or surf the net to secure a Red Ginger Plant!